 But mostly it was met with intense amusement from Twitter users, and Muslim’s in particular.
 Newsweek put the nail in their coffin when they asked those users to use the hashtag #MuslimRage to comment on the story or issue.
 Which they happily did.

 “Having greatest hair day, no one even knows,” said one Muslim woman who was wearing a head scarf in her profile photo.
 “I am a Muslim, therefore I rage.
 Thanks Newsweek!” said another.
 “Lost your kid Jihad at the airport.
 Can’t yell for him” was retweeted more than a thousand times.
 Oops, Newsweek…you should have known better.

 Takeaway: Avoid promoting hashtags that may be considered racial or political.
 These can easily blow up!
-Additionally, use calendars to plan your hashtag campaigns.
-Careful planning and cross-team collaboration will help you avoid unfortunate fails like this.
+Additionally, use calendars to plan your hashtag campaigns to avoid the hashtag backfiring.
+Careful planning and cross-team collaboration will help you avoid unfortunate failures like this.